DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION. PLEASE REVIEW IT CAREFULLY.

 WHO WILL FOLLOW THIS NOTICE.

 This notice describes privacy practices at the following locations:

-Southeastern Regional Medical Center and related organizations
+Southeastern Regional Medical Center and related organizations, referred to (Southeastern Health)

 OUR PLEDGE REGARDING MEDICAL INFORMATION: